 Narcissistic abuse usually follows a cycle that is defined by three stages: Love-Bombing > Devaluation > Discard.
 I will walk you through each of the stages now.

 Your significant other will tell you how much they love you and you will feel that you have met your soulmate.
 Any red flags you will ignore because of how in love you feel.
 When you are in this stage, you feel elated.
 The narcissist will ‘love-bomb’ until they have created a bond with you.
 In a calculated move they will ‘mirror’ your wants, dreams and desires.
 What’s actually happening is that you are being drawn into a toxic, obsessive, demanding relationship.

 The discard.
 Exhausted, confused and unhappy, you will be discarded in the most horrendous way.
 Your narcissist will by now have their ‘new supply’ (“NS”) already lined up.
 Remember they constantly need attention to feel valued.
 You are no longer perfect in their eyes.
 Their attention will now be focused on the new supply.
-Who will be triangulated with you?
+Who may then be triangulated with you.
 You will be feeling depressed, worthless and sad.
 Wondering what happened.

 Warning Signs & Red Flags

 If you are unsure whether you are with a narcissist.
 Then take a look through some of the warning signs and red flags below:

 In a romantic relationship, the relationship moves quickly, for example, they will shower you with attention, compliments or gifts, and say “I love you” very early on in the relationship.